 What is minimum wage anyway?

-As of July 2016, the federal minimum wage was changed to $7.25 per hour.
-In October, 29 states listed their minimum wages as higher than the federal minimum.
-And in January 2017, Massachusetts and Washington (state) posted the highest state minimum wages of $11 per hour.
+As of July 2009, the federal minimum wage changed to $7.25 per hour.
+There are also 29 states with minimum wages that are higher than the federal minimum.
+And in January 2019, Massachusetts and Washington State posted the highest state minimum wages of $12 per hour.
 However, there is currently momentum to change the hourly rate to $15.
+It always helps to look up minimum wage in your area because there can be city and county minimums that are above the federal and state level.

 How much should nannies earn per hour?